Peter Gutwein, Chair

 Iha is a Senior Strategy Manager at the University of Tasmania, driving institutional societal impact, strategic planning, and insights.
 She implements a place-based, impact-led approach to the university’s strategy, aiming for better outcomes for Tasmania.
 With a Masters in International Development from Monash University, Iha’s passion for the international community arises from her diverse upbringing in Benin, New Zealand, India, and Australia.
 Through her personal experiences and working directly with communities, she understands the challenges and strengths of being a migrant.
 Iha strongly advocates for multiculturalism and promotes diversity in Tasmania, believing that we all contribute to its dividends.
 Committed to social inclusion, she strives for equal access to resources and connections that enhance well-being and productivity.
 Iha believes that caring, confident, and resilient individuals and communities are essential for preventing exclusion

 With over a decade of consulting experience, Iha excels at connecting people and organisations and bringing their ideas to life.
 Her passion lies in transforming insights into action, and she actively seeks diverse perspectives and stories.
 Iha’s curious nature drives her to empower individuals and foster collaboration to solve complex problems.

 Victor Stojcevski, Board Member –

-Victor has a Macedonian background and joined the MRC Tas Board in late 2017.
+Victor has a Macedonian background and joined the Board in late 2017.
 He arrived in Tasmania from Victoria in 2004, and has a LLB (Hons)/BA (Hons) (majoring in English Literature).
-He has two teenaged daughters.
-He is the Coronial Division Manager at the Magistrates Court of Tasmania.
-Victor’s varied background includes leadership roles within the justice sector, particularly in law reform and therapeutic jurisprudence.
-Victor is a member of the Asia Pacific Coroners’ Society.
+He has two daughters.
+He is Project Manager at the Magistrates Court of Tasmania.
+Victor’s varied background includes leadership roles within the justice sector, particularly in court and law reform and therapeutic jurisprudence, and in suicide prevention.
+Victor is a member of the Law Society of Tasmania and the Asia Pacific Coroners’ Society.